2026 media diet

 - the ezra kline show - consistently solid guests and research, well worth the listen.

-- dwarkesh - pretty solid AI coverage. definitely in the fan boy space great guests.
+- dwarkesh - pretty solid AI coverage. definitely in the fan boy space solid, if not great, guests.

 - wedge live - the best minneapolis politics coverage, full stop.